leonardgeissler/fainder-demo/analysis/performance_tests/README.md

 ## Configuration

-The configuration is managed using Hydra and Pydantic models.
-The main configuration is defined in `config_models.py` as a set of Pydantic models.
+The configuration is managed using Hydra and dataclasses.
+The main configuration is defined in `config_models.py` as a set of dataclasses.

 To generate the JSON schema for the configuration models: